7 Minute Read

 - 75F Remote apps connect to the 75F cloud.

 Following are the type of operation that can be performed using the Daikin IE RTU

 CCU reads the alarm information from the IE GW and relays the same to cloud.
 CCU reads three separate alarm levels These alarm conditions originate in the equipment PLC and is relayed via the IE GW to the CCU.
 And 75F portals and apps.
 They return a numeric value that corresponds to a description of the alarm condition.
-This description is not be mapped to the UI at initial launch and the user only sees an alarm code on the CCU and web UI.

 - In cases where only one alarm for a piece of equipment can be displayed, the ActiveAlarmEnu is displayed and represents the highest priority active alarm.
 This is in the range of 0 – 255 and mapped to ‘Moderate’ severity alerts.

 75F communicates the CCU schedule to the IE GW.
 To do this 75F changes the point 'OccMode' on the IE GW.
 When schedule is occupied or unoccupied-conditioning is required, 'OccMode' to be changed to 'Occ' When unoccupied and no conditioning is required, 'OccMode' changed to 'Unocc'.
 CCU shall control the RTU occupancy by writing to “OccMode” from “unocc” (1) to “occ” (0) and back again, based on CCU and solution occupancy status.
 This is written every minute to the IE GW irrespective of the 'OCCSTATUS'.